-- You must participate in their program at the Host Company/Host School listed on their DS-2019 document unless - You must maintain a valid passport. - You must inform of any change of address, email or telephone number within 10 days of the change. - You must complete a Monthly Check in each month during the program. - Summer Work Travel J-1 Program Participants may not accept or start working at a second job without AAG's approval of the placement and review of all required documents. - Intern/Trainee J-1 Program Participants are required to complete Final Program Evaluation.
-Participants with a program exceeding 6 months are also required to complete Midpoint Program Evaluation. - Teach J-1 Program Participants must meet both federal and state certification requirements and teach full time. - You (and your J-2 dependents if applicable) must maintain required health insurance coverage. - You must obtain travel validation signature from AAG for any travel outside the U.S..
-(Please see instructions for sending your DS-2019 to AAG.) - You must complete your program by the end date listed on your DS-2019 or, apply on time for an extension of your program (only an option for certain categories of J1 visas.) - You must depart the US within 30 days of program end date.
+- You must participate in their program at the Host Employer listed on your DS-2019 document unless - You must maintain a valid passport. - You must inform of any change of address, email or telephone number within 10 days of the change. - You must complete a Monthly Check in each month during the program.
+Monthly Check In must be completed before the 20th day of each month. - Summer Work Travel Program Participants may not accept or start working at a second job without AAG's approval of the placement and review of all required documents. - Intern/Trainee Program Participants are required to complete Final Program Evaluation.
+Participants with a program exceeding 6 months are also required to complete Midpoint Program Evaluation. - Teach Program Participants must meet both federal and state certification requirements and teach full time. - You (and your J-2 dependents if applicable) must maintain required health insurance coverage. - You must obtain travel validation signature from AAG for any travel outside the U.S. (Please see instructions for sending your DS-2019 to AAG.) - You must complete your program by the end date listed on your DS-2019 or, apply on time for an extension of your program (only an option for certain categories of J1 visas.) - You must depart the US within 30 days of program end date.